manrajminhas/Classroom-Booking-System/docs/prompts.md

 18. Will S: What does a typical Gitlab CI file look like for a NestJS project containing a backend, frontend, and mcp server? https://chatgpt.com/share/6909c21b-0354-800d-9021-362774a04b50

 19. Will S: What does a typical Vitest test suite look like for a roles guard with NestJS? https://chatgpt.com/share/6910548d-8248-800d-9aa8-57f6f2ae6443

+20. Max: I’m getting a “Start time cannot be in the past” error when booking a room for tomorrow in my NestJS backend, can you help me debug the time comparison logic?

+21. Max: In my bookings.service.ts, how should I properly handle timezone conversion so that users can book future times?

+22. Max: How can I implement role-based authentication in NestJS using Guards so that only specific user roles can access protected routes?

+23. Max: How can I use Safari’s Web Inspector to debug booking requests from my React frontend to the NestJS backend?

+24. What libraries or modules can I import to create a simple bar graph to visualizes the number of bookings?